jmeischner/alfred-bear-jira-ticket/ReadMe.md

 # Installation
 Clone or download this repository and put it e.g. into your *bearTemplateDirectory* - `~/.bear-templates` - which is usually the place where your *bearTemplateIndex* - `index.yml` - file is located.
+Open a *terminal window* in this directory and execute `npm install`.

 Then put the following lines to your *index.yml*